-Mary L. King (1956- ) is a novelist who engages readers with an open look at physical disability issues in a
+Mary L. King (1956- ) is an American novelist who engages readers with an open look at physical disability issues in a

 present-day setting.
 A special-needs mother, personal care attendant, and former rehabilitation center employee, she takes a

 candid approach to writing novels that feature characters confronted with temporary or permanent disabilities.
 The author

 of The McFadden Series, she invites readers to experience daily living activities, rehabilitation therapies, and personal

-challenges, as viewed from main characters cast in realistic, professional medical roles.
+challenges, as viewed from main characters cast in realistic roles.